We are so happy you applied to UCSB! Now that we have received your application, what happens next? Stay tuned for more updates and check back soon!

 Frequently Asked Questions from Applicants

-Admission decisions are released online mid-March for freshman applicants and mid to late April for transfer applicants on the Applicant Portal.
+Admission decisions are released online mid-March for first-year applicants and mid to late April for transfer applicants on the Applicant Portal.

 Information pertaining to financial aid options can be found on the website of our Office of Financial Aid & Scholarships.
 Common questions are answered on the Financial Aid FAQ.
+We encourage applicants to file by March 2, 2026.
 Financial packages are usually sent to admitted students about a week after admission decisions are released.

-A change of major request can be submitted via email to admissions@sa.ucsb.edu.
+A change of major request can be submitted via email to admissions@ucsb.edu between December 1-31.
 Using your UC application email, use the subject line “Major Change Request" and be sure to list your current major choice, requested major, full name, and your UC application ID or UCSB Perm number.
+View our change of major webpage for additional details.

 Transfer Applicants